May 22, 2025

 Audio that’s too loud, too quiet, or — worst of all — too loud at some points and too quiet at others, will probably frustrate your audience — and may even lead them to dive for the stop button.
 It’s your job to ensure that your podcast audio levels are balanced.
 It’s a skill that takes some time to master, but with a few podcast recording tips, the right editing tools, and a little know-how, you can make your audio sound more professional.

-The ideal audio level for a podcast
+What is the ideal audio level for a podcast?

 Monitoring audio levels